ebrest993/UpDat-aBase/README.md

 ## Installation ##

-Upon cloning, run 'npm install' followed by the following: inquirer@8.2.4 nodemon, mysql, mysql2,
+Upon cloning, run 'npm install' as well as the following:
+'npm i inquirer@8.2.4'
+'npm i mysql'
+'npm i mysql2'

 #############

 ## Usage ##

-To run the application, enter 'node server.js' into the terminal at the root of the project
+To run the application, enter 'node server.js' into the terminal at the root of the application

 #############